JGIBristol/ask-jgi-handbook/pages/procedures/meetings.md

 ## Purpose and scope

-There is a weekly catch-up meeting scheduled at 11:00 every Wednesday on Zoom.
+There is a weekly catch-up meeting scheduled at 11:00 every Thursday on Teams.
 The purpose and scope of these catch-up meetings are as follows:
 - The Ask-JGI team coordinator will share relevant news and updates with the team.
 - The Ask-JGI team members on shift that week will provide an update